Susette has a lifelong interest and practice with good physical and mental health, including the environment that sustains us all.

 Humans use waterways to transport goods via boats and barges.
 Water in plant sap and blood transports nutrients and wastes to and from cells.
 In the human and animal brain water transports electrical charges, which allow us to think clearly.

 Without water there would be no dispersal of nutrients, electrical messages, or mass transit of goods and services that help life prosper.

 Rain cleans whatever it passes through (air, the earth's surface, soil), which is why everything smells fresh after a rain.
-It also plays a cleansing role in our own bodies, as it passes through the kidneys.
 It carries down dirt, debris, minerals, and toxins, washing all into the sea.
 Once in the ocean, algae and other microbes break the debris down (except plastic) into basic food components that can be used to support life.
 The ocean thereby becomes a primordial soup, filled with nutrients of all kinds.
 From the ocean life was born.

 Without water the earth and our bodies would be unable to break down wastes.

 Water Enables Reproduction

 Water is a key component of birth—the reproductive cycle of all animals mimicking the life-spawning ocean.
 In mammals, sperm are carried by water to impregnate the egg.
 Once impregnated, all nutrients in a female's body that a baby will need are carried by water (amniotic fluid) to the womb, before leftovers are distributed to the mother.
 Babies are born with a gush of water and are immediately fed with water that is nutrient rich.
 Birds produce eggs that are mostly water mixed with nutrients for the growing life inside.

 Without water there would be no reproduction, hence continuation of life as we know it.

 Water Provides a Home